Annagh United F.C.: History

 With no league games for NIFL Championship or PIL Premiership teams and no fans allowed into games due to the ongoing COVID-19 situation it was decided to play the Irish Cup and the team in April 2021 played away to Linfield in the Irish Cup performing valiantly well in a 2–0 defeat.

 The 2021-22 saw Annagh United finish the season 2nd place in the NIFL Championship behind winners Newry City, as well as reaching the Mid Ulster Cup final, losing to Warrenpoint Town.
 Annagh would go into the promotion play-off for a place in the NIFL Premiership against neighbors Portadown in what was a remarkable achievement for a club like Annagh, who had never been in this position before.
 The 2 legs would draw large crowds and resulted in Portadown winning 3–2 at the BMG Arena and 1–0 at Shamrock Park in the return leg to retain their NIFL Premiership status.

 The following the season 2022/2023 the club would have another run at the play offs, this time against Dungannon Swifts, after a valliant 2–1 win at the BMG Arena, a 2–0 defeat in the 2nd leg would see Annaghs wait for a maiden promotion to Northern Irelands top flight continue.

-2023/2024 the club faced disastrous flooding at the end October but after reasonable start the team went on a fantastic run at the turn of the year and ended with the club finishing 4th in the NIFL Championship after a narrowly missing out on a play off promotion spot that was challenged strongly by four teams.
+2023/2024 Annagh United faced disastrous flooding at the end October but after reasonable start the team went on a fantastic run at the turn of the year and ended with the club finishing 4th in the NIFL Championship after narrowly missing out on a play off promotion spot that was challenged strongly by four teams.

+2024/2025 A season that saw Annagh United finish 2nd in the NIFL Championship, behind winners Bangor FC, who achieved automatic promotion, resulting in yet another play-off match for Premier League status versus Carrick Rangers.

+The first leg saw Carrick Rangers win 5-2 at the BMG Arena and Annagh United also suffered a 3-1 defeat in the 2nd leg at Taylors Avenue.

+2025/2026 Annagh United had yet another good season and not only finished 2nd again in the NIFL Championship also won the Mid Ulster Cup for the first time.

+On 28 January, Annagh United defeated Rathfriland Rangers 2-0 with goals from Jude Johnston and James Convie to make Niall Nenderson the first Annagh United captain to lift the Mid Ulster cup for the firs time in the clubs history.

+Having finished 2nd place in the league 2026 saw Annagh United enter again into the 4th Premier league Play-off in recent seasons this time against Crusaders FC.

+The first leg at the BMG Arena on Tuesday 28 April saw Crusaders win 3-2 and Annagh United defeeated Crusaders 2-1 at Seaview on Friday 1st May bringing the contaest to penalty kicks to decide which team would be playing in the Premier league for the 2026/2027 season.
+Crusaders won the spot kicks 3-1 maintaining Premiership status.